 - Start proactively monitoring your own company's technology and cyber security posture.
 Use UpGuard Core to control your internal systems, and UpGuard BreachSight to monitor your external exposures.

 This is just one approach.
 You should do what is right for your business.
 But whatever you do, please don’t ignore the issue!
 In today's world, you are just one SaaS signup form away from a data breach.
-In 2018, a proactive vendor risk management strategy has become a critical requirement to stay in business, not just a nice-to-have foisted upon us by 'paranoid' Information Security managers.
+In 2018, a proactive vendor risk management strategy has become a critical requirement to stay in business, not just an optional capability proposed by Information Security managers.

 Learn more about how you can control third-party vendor risk.